Here’s what the national media are saying about the Seahawks’ playoff win over the Eagles

 There’s rarely a dull moment with these Seahawks.
 Even against a 40-year-old backup quarterback, Seattle allowed things to be too close for comfort in Sunday’s 17-9 wild-card playoff win in Philadelphia.
 But at this point, close wins on the road are to be expected.

 But in the playoffs, wins are the only currency that matters.
-It’s something the 8-point favorite Saints and defending champion Patriots didn’t come away with in a wild-card weekend that lived up to its name.
-And now they get to go into Wisconsin in January to attempt another road win against Aaron Rodgers and the Packers.
+It’s something the 8-point favorite New Orleans Saints and defending champion New England Patriots didn’t come away with in a wild-card weekend that lived up to its name.
+And now they get to go into Wisconsin in January to attempt another road victory against Aaron Rodgers and the Packers.

 But first, let’s dive back into what the national media had to say about the Seahawks’ playoff win.

-Andrew Siciliano of the NFL Network points out that Sunday’s game was missing the most starters of any playoff game in history.
+Andrew Siciliano of the NFL Network points out Sunday’s game was missing the most starters of any playoff game in history.

 TruMedia Sports also notes the Seahawks had the most productive passing game and least effective running game of the eight teams that played in wild-card weekend.

-Danny Kelly of The Ringer says rookie wide receiver DK Metcalf, who set a rookie receiving record in the playoffs with 160 yards and a TD, is just what Seattle needs to make a playoff run.
+Danny Kelly of The Ringer says wide receiver DK Metcalf, who set a rookie receiving record for the playoffs with 160 yards and a TD, is just what Seattle needs to make a playoff run.

 Metcalf showed why he’s an absolutely perfect fit for the Seahawks’ scheme in the win, reeling in seven catches for a rookie playoff record 160 yards and a touchdown in his postseason debut.
 The dynamic receiver was the big-play X factor the Seahawks desperately needed to get past a resilient, banged-up Eagles team on Sunday―and he could be the difference-maker the team needs next weekend in its divisional-round matchup with the Packers.